01 02 04

 These are the off-balance elements.
 In Volcada the partners lean on one another.
-In Colgada the partners hang.
+In Colgada the partners hang on one another.

 A rebote is an elastic step which returns to the origin.
 Alteración is a rebote which pivots and releases at a different point than the origin.

-Voleo Circular maximize front and back projections during a pivot.
-Voleo Linear maximize front, back, and side projections.
+Voleo Circular maximizes front and back projections during a pivot.
+Voleo Linear maximizes front, back, and side projections.

 Ganchos hook a voleo through the partner's leg or around the body.

-A salta is a situation in which the Revel's weight is off of both of her feet.
-This could be a jump, lift, drag, or sostenida.
+Salta is a situation in which the Revel's weight is off of both of her feet (jump, lift, drag, sostenida...).